File menu > Open

 See more: Open LXL File

-ZXL is a file-type for a MechDesigner ZIP file - see Save as ...
-ZXL
+ZXL is the file-type for a MechDesigner ZIP file - see Save as > ZXL

-The file-types that may be in a ZXL file-type include:
+The file-types that may be zipped-up in a ZXL file are the:

 •CXL and MTD file-types